 I used to hate yellow when I was younger.
 Probably because yellow clothes didn’t suit me at all, they made me look sick.
 Nowadays I have grown to like yellow and its nuances.

 Every colour of food has its own blessings.
-Have a look at my article about yellow food.
+Have a look at my article at another website about yellow food.

 Difficult to make, but nice: Tortilla